 “Good on you,” Sepher said.
 “Now, head on out.”

-The morning market was busier than usual, and the Loremaster felt so out of place here.
-The native Pandaren were quite kind, but the other travelers in the area pushed through way through the market or caused a ruckus with the local guards.
-It was difficult to navigate the scene, and the Loremaster had never been around so few people that could speak his own language.
-Still, he got the ingredients on the list, even the difficult to find ones, and reported to Sionis Sepher’s hut as the sun was peeking over the horizon.
+The morning market was busier than usual, and Vestria felt so out of place here.
+The native Patnashan were quite kind, but the other travelers in the area pushed their way through the market or caused a ruckus with the local guards.
+It was difficult to navigate the scene, and Vestria had never been around so few people that could speak her own language.
+Still, she got the ingredients on the list, even the difficult ones, and she reported to Sionis Sepher’s hut as the sun was peeking over the horizon.

-He found the mage already working in the field.
+She found the Flamecaller already working in the field.

-“When do you wake up?” the Loremaster asked as he approached with the bags of goods.
+“When do you wake up?” she asked as she approached with the bags of goods.

 “When I’m not sleepy anymore,” Sionis replied with a smile.
-“Thank you, Aier.”
+“Thank you, Vestria.”

 “Did any of the travelers give you any problems?”